 This city has the largest set of Roman structures I have seen in the Iberian peninsula, but that is really it to the city.
 Yes, this is a very impressive collection of monuments from one of the greatest civilizations that ever lived, but if you take away these landmarks the town is just a normal small town in Spain.
 The Extremadura area has yet to surprise me with much of anything else.
 While I say this I need to clarify that I do not regret coming to Merida, was happy to go out of my way to see it, and would absolutely recommend to anyone.

-If you are a fan of the ancient Roman civilization and you are in Spain than I suggest you make Merida one of your next destination.
+If you are a fan of the ancient Roman civilization and you are in Spain, then I suggest you make Merida one of your next destinations.
 Visiting this city would go well with visiting Conimbriga, Portugal.